 Through core courses in Sociology, English, and History, our program explores questions of race and ethnicity in national and global contexts.
 We offer a wide range of elective courses as well: in Psychology, Folklore, South Asian Studies, and others.
-Asian American Studies minors have completed the program alongside a multitude of majors; in deepening the knowledge of cultural diversity within the United States and beyond, our program complements many different courses of study.
+Students may complete the Asian American Studies minor alongside a multitude of majors.
+In deepening the knowledge of cultural diversity within the United States and beyond, our program complements many different courses of study.

 Most courses fulfill the Cultural Diversity in the U.S. requirement in the School of Arts and Sciences.
 Course schedule and descriptions are available under Courses.

 The Dr. Rosane Rocher Prize for Best Undergraduate Essay in Asian American Studies, is offered every year.
 Dr. Rosane Rocher, Professor Emerita of South Asia Studies, was the founding Director of the Asian American Studies Program and played an instrumental role in the founding of the Pan Asian American Community House (PAACH).
 The $300 prize winning essay is selected in the spring semester from papers submitted by students at the University of Pennsylvania for a course taken during the prior calendar year.
 Essays may be submitted by the student author or by the instructor for whose course the works were written.
 Papers in any field of Asian American Studies (history, literature, sociology, anthropology, economics, folklore, politics, and more) are eligible.